 It’s not just a proactive security measure to address vulnerabilities during the development phase — it’s also a far more cost-effective approach.
 For example, think of it as fixing a leak in a boat while still ashore rather than doing so out at sea.
 It’s easier and significantly less resource-intensive.
 Not to mention that once the damage is already done, it’s much harder to fix than it would’ve been to prevent problems in the first place.

-It can be much more costly and time-consuming to fix vulnerabilities after deployment than if developers addressed them before shipping.
+Fixing vulnerabilities after deployment can be much more costly and time-consuming than if developers addressed them before shipping.
 When security teams discover a vulnerability in live software, they have to patch the code, potentially deploy patches across multiple servers, test and verify the fix, and deal with any potential fallout from the patch.

 Moreover, there is no guarantee that a vulnerability can be completely fixed after deployment.
-In some cases, the only solution may be to plan for a complete overhaul of the system architecture and software design.
+Sometimes, the only solution may be to plan for a complete overhaul of the system architecture and software design.
 This could result in significant downtime and financial loss.

 In addition to protecting sensitive data and preventing security incidents, legal and regulatory obligations require developers to check code for vulnerabilities.

 Certain industries, such as finance, healthcare, and government sectors, have strict software security compliance requirements.
-These regulations often require regular vulnerability assessments and mitigation measures to be in place before deployment.
+These regulations often require regular vulnerability assessments and mitigation measures before deployment.
 Non-compliance can result in legal consequences, fines, and reputational damage.

 Moreover, laws such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) also have strict data protection and security guidelines.
-Failure to comply with these laws can result in severe penalties and make it even more crucial for developers to prioritize checking code for vulnerabilities before shipping.
+Failure to comply with these laws can result in severe penalties, making it even more crucial for developers to prioritize checking code for vulnerabilities before shipping.

 In most cases, software products are not a one-off venture.
 Organizations should continue to update and improve their products to keep up with changing market trends and customer needs.

 For instance, a software product may need to scale up to accommodate more users or introduce new features and functionalities.
-Without proper code security measures in place, these changes can become much more complicated and time-consuming.
+Without proper code security measures, these changes can become much more complicated and time-consuming.

 Vulnerabilities in the existing code can conflict with new features, making it difficult to integrate them into the system.
 This not only delays the development process but also leaves the software open to attacker exploitation.
 Moreover, fixing vulnerabilities after deployment requires resources developers could have used to develop new features or improve the product.

-The reasons discussed above should be enough for development and security teams to check code for vulnerabilities before deploying or releasing a product into the market.
-However, with so many stages and processes involved in the development process and the need for continuous testing, this can be an extremely long and tedious process, especially if done manually.
+The above reasons should be enough for development and security teams to check code for vulnerabilities before deploying or releasing a product into the market.
+However, with so many stages and processes involved in the development process and the need for continuous testing, this can be extremely long and tedious, especially if done manually.

-Want to take app security up a notch even further?
-Once your code is secure and your binary compiled, use an app hardening tool from PreEmptive to obfuscate the code and protect it from being reverse engineered.
+Want to enhance app security even further?
+Once your code is secure and your binary compiled, use an app hardening tool from PreEmptive to obfuscate the code and protect it from reverse engineering.

-Start checking code for vulnerabilities by signing up for a free 14-day trial with Kiuwan!
+Start checking code for vulnerabilities by signing up for a free trial with Kiuwan!